An Alarm Philosophy has to follow specific standards, and you could be held accountable for not applying the standards to your alarm system design.

-The quick answer is yes, because it can help prevent accidents and loss in production.
-It ensures a maintained alarm system, which is more cost efficient than having larger alarm rationalisation projects at irregular intervals.
+Maintaining your alarm system can help prevent accidents and loss in production.
+It ensures a healthy alarm system, which is more cost efficient than having larger alarm rationalisation projects at irregular intervals.
 For new projects and modifications, the alarm philosophy is the basis for the changes, so this should be in place in order to have an optimal alarm system.

 The outcomes of a well-maintained alarm system are: